-In the Aquatic Effects module, you can navigate through a series of steps to produce a Species Sensitivity Distribution (SSD), a curve based on acute effects (LC50, EC50) for various exposure times (24, 48, 72, and 96 hours) to a specific pollutant.
+In the Aquatic Effects module, you can navigate through a series of steps to produce a Species Sensitivity Distribution (SSD), a curve based on effects (LC50, EC50) for various acute exposure times (1, 2, 3, 4, 24, 48, 72, or 96 hours) or chronic exposure times (5, 10, 15, 20, 7, 14, 21, or 28 days) to a specific pollutant.
 SSDs are probabilistic models that show the sensitivity of biological species to a chemical or oil.

-Also included in CAFE are Short Exposure Risk Reports for a selected number of chemicals, and a User-Added section that allows you to add your own data to SSDs.
+Also included in CAFE are Short Exposure Risk Reports for a selected number of chemicals, and a User-Added section that allows you to add your own data to SSDs (desktop version only).

 CAFE is available as a Web-based product, Web CAFE, introduced in February 2020, which has the following advantages over the desktop version: